 These clubs are like homeschool co-ops, but online.
 The kids complete lessons to learn about photography or graphic design, then put what they learn into action with digital projects.

-They share their creations photos and review each other’s work.
+They share the photos of their creations and review each other’s work.
 Plus, they’ll gain valuable experience in online collaboration and etiquette as they participate in the supervised discussions.

-Techie Homeschool Digital Photography and Graphic Design Clubs starts on Sunday.
-(March 10), and registration is open NOW.
+Techie Homeschool Digital Photography and Graphic Design Clubs start on soon, and registration is open NOW.

 What Other Great Ideas do you Have?